-HomeBudget bases it time/date calculations on your local time and respects the locale setting on your computer.
+HomeBudget stores all data locally on your IPhone/iPad/iTouch and does not need access to the network, except when you are trying to export data or when you are using the Family Sync feature.
+HomeBudget is a fully internationalized application.
+It bases it time/date calculations on your local time and respects the locale setting on your device.
 It displays currency amounts and dates according to your locale settings and lets you enter data in your local language.
 It is possible to override the home currency from the Settings screen.

 HomeBudget supports multiple currencies.
 The expense/income amounts can be in any currency.
 When entering the amount in the amount calculator, you can choose the amount currency and the exchange rate to convert the amount to the home currency (automatically fetched from the Internet by default).
 Also, each account can have its own base currency.
 The currency of an account needs to be set when creating the account, by setting the initial balance in the right currency.
-If the expenses/income are being associated with an account, the currency needs to be in the account currency.
+If the expenses/income are being associated with an account, the currency needs to be in either the home currency or the account currency.